stevebrauner/stevebrauner.github.io/_pages/home.md

 ---
 layout: single
 title: "Hello, I'm Steve Brauner"
-excerpt: "Pastor to Developer (Python & Django)"
+excerpt: "Pastor to Cybersecurity Analyst"
 permalink: /
 classes: wide
 ---

 I want to use my Python/Django coding skills in a tech company doing meaningful work through serving their customers/users.

-## Pastor to Developer (Python & Django) -- See Sidebar to Contact Me
+## Pastor to Cybersecurity Analyst -- See Sidebar to Contact Me

-Recently, I retired from ministry and again have returned to my love of computers and coding.
-I'm self-taught in Python, and Django.
-I am expanding the breadth of my learning with design patterns, algorithms, and other topics.
-I am also familiar with HTML5, CSS, and JavaScript.
-I am constantly growing my coding skills (e.g., beginning to learn Java and C++).

-My life experiences have taught me many useful skills.
-At university I began studies in electrical engineering, which improved my math and engineering skills.
-During my years in ministry, I grew in values, integrity, communication skills, and leadership.
-I am a quick learner, work well in teams, and want to bring abundance to the world.

-Skills:
+### SUMMARY STATEMENT

+I am a Security Analyst who recently completed the Google Cybersecurity Certificate, a rigorous, skills-based program that covers key cybersecurity knowledge and skills.
+I have 10 years of experience with conflict resolution, working on teams with cultural differences, and serving the community in my former career.
+My greatest strengths are my security and growth mindsets, and I have a talent for written and verbal communication.
+I am passionate about making the digital world safe and secure, and I value honesty, integrity, working with others, and making a difference.

+### SKILLS

+- Threats, risks, and vulnerabilities
+- Incident response
+- Security frameworks and controls
+- Security Hardening
+- Linux command line
+- SQL
+- SIEM tools
 - Python
-- Django
+- Detail oriented
-- Git & GitHub
-- Excellent communication skills
+- Written and verbal communication skills
+- Conflict resolution

 You may view my [portfolio](/portfolio/) to see my work.

+You may view my LinkedIn profile to see my experience (see sidebar).

 Please contact me (see sidebar) for any opportunities.